ABOUT

 Science Councils and Statutory Bodies: A sub-committee is formed, consisting of representatives from each organisation in this membership sector, and meets 3-4 times per year.

 Third leader at the helm: Ms Jansie Niehaus is appointed as Executive Director of the NSTF, and remains in this position to date.
-Her contribution is to make the NSTF more active and visible, lead the revision of the NSTF Strategy, turn the NSTF newsletter into a news service for the NSI community, conceptualise and lead the Discussion Forums, and in general expand and improve the activities and reach of the NSTF with the help of the Exco, Manager Ms Eksteen and staff.
+Her contribution is to make the NSTF more active and visible, lead the revision of the NSTF Strategy, turn the NSTF newsletter into a news service for the NSI community, conceptualise and lead the discussion forums held at least 4 times per year, and in general expand and improve the activities and reach of the NSTF, including to the youth, with the help of the Exco, Office Manager Ms Wilna Eksteen and staff.

-Science Communication Award: The South African Agency for Science and Technology Advancement (SAASTA), a business unit of the NRF, partners with the NSTF to introduce a new award for science communication and outreach.
+Science Communication Award: The South African Agency for S&T Advancement (SAASTA), a business unit of the NRF, partners with the NSTF to introduce a new award for science communication and outreach.
 The SAASTA sponsorship is to continue until 2014.

-Policy consultations: Discussion of and stakeholder feedback on the NSI and the DST’s 10 Year Innovation Plan.
-DST also presents their plans to the NSTF membership for the Technology Innovation Agency, Human Capital Development, the Youth into Science Strategy and the Hydrogen Economy.
+Policy consultations: Discussion of and stakeholder feedback on the NSI and the DSTI’s 10 Year Innovation Plan.
+DSTI also presents their plans to the NSTF membership for the Technology Innovation Agency (TIA), Human Capital Development, the Youth into Science Strategy and the Hydrogen Economy.

-Fourth chairperson (and first woman) is appointed: Prof Brenda Wingfield from the University of Pretoria is appointed and serves for six consecutive years.
-At the time she is Professor of Genetics at the University of Pretoria and Deputy Dean of Research and Post-Graduate Studies, as well as DST/NRF South African Research Chair Initiative: Chair in Fungal Genomics.
+Fourth Chairperson appointed: Prof Brenda Wingfield from the University of Pretoria (UP) is appointed and serves for six consecutive years.
+At the time she is Professor of Genetics at UP and Deputy Dean of Research and Post-Graduate Studies, as well as Chair of the DSTI/ NRF South African Research Chair Initiative (SARChI) in Fungal Genomics.
 Her focus is the long-term ideal of spreading NSTF’s activities nationally and in doing so not only strengthening some activities, but also to better serve the sector.

-Bursary management: NSTF manages the DST’s ‘Incentive’ Bursary Scheme for eight years to the benefit of more than 70 undergraduate students.
+Bursary management: NSTF manages the DSTI’s ‘Incentive’ Bursary Scheme for eight years to the benefit of more than 70 undergraduate students.

-FESTOC: The DST contracts NSTF to host the Secretariat for an umbrella body of the various existing national SET Olympiads and competitions, called the Federation of Engineering, Science and Technology Olympiads and Competitions (FESTOC).
+FESTOC: The DSTI contracts NSTF to host the Secretariat for an umbrella body of the various existing national SET Olympiads and competitions, called the Federation of Engineering, S&T Olympiads and Competitions (FESTOC).

 Media sponsor one: Business Report newspaper joins forces with the NSTF Awards as media sponsor to publicise the outcomes of the annual NSTF Awards.
-(Business Report is inserted in The Star, Pretoria News, Cape Times and The Mercury newspapers reaching millions of readers nationwide.)
+(Business Report is carried by The Star, Pretoria News, Cape Times and The Mercury newspapers reaching millions of readers nationwide.)

-NSTF Discussion Forums: Discussion Forums on specific topics replace the workshops as well as the discussions at the twice-yearly plenary meet
+NSTF Discussion Forums: Discussion Forums on specific topics replace the provincial workshops, as well as the twice-yearly plenary meetings.

-BHP Billiton becomes co-branding sponsor of the NSTF Awards
+Co-branding sponsor, BHP Billiton: BHP Billiton becomes the first co-branding sponsor of the NSTF Awards until 2015.

-Fifth Chairmanship: Prof Muhammad Ali Dhansay is appointed as the new Chairperson of the NSTF and is to continue to serve (to date).
+Fifth Chairmanship: Prof Muhammad Ali Dhansay is appointed as the new Chairperson of the NSTF and becomes the longest serving chair until 2022.
+He is also appointed as a Director of the NSTF NPC.
 At the time of his appointment, Prof Dhansay is the Director of the SAMRC’s Nutritional Intervention Research Unit.
-He leads the organisation with an emphasis on integrity and acknowledging complexity in science and society
+He leads the organisation with an emphasis on integrity and acknowledging complexity in science and society.

-New trophy and Special Annual Theme Awards: The new NSTF Awards trophy, manufactured from titanium and using additive manufacturing (3D printing) is launched to celebrate the NSTF’s second decade.
+New trophy and Special Annual Theme Award celebrating 20th anniversary of the NSTF: The new NSTF Awards trophy, manufactured from titanium and using additive manufacturing (3D printing) is launched to celebrate the NSTF’s second decade.
 The first Special Annual Theme Award is also introduced, recognising an outstanding contribution in photonics research and innovation.
-The awards theme celebrates the United Nations International Year of Light and Light-based Technologies, and henceforth annual themes are adopted for the Awards.
+The awards theme celebrates the United Nations (UN) International Year of Light and Light-based Technologies, and henceforth annual themes are adopted for the Awards.
 Annual NSTF Discussion Forums on the annual themes are also introduced.
-The first discussion forum, on Light-based Technologies, is arranged jointly with the CSIR.
+The first discussion forum is arranged jointly with the CSIR.

 The dti takes over from the joint NRF/dti THRIP sponsorship, by sponsoring the Innovation Award for a corporate organisation, which continues up to 2018.

-Co-branding sponsorship transferred to South32: South32 that is a company established when BHP Billiton demerged, takes over the co-branding sponsorship of the NSTF Awards from BHP Billiton for the next five years.
+Co-branding sponsorship transferred to South32: South32 that is a company established when BHP Billiton demerges, takes over the co-branding sponsorship of the NSTF Awards, and this continues to date.

-Youth outreach sponsored: The Carl and Emily Fuchs Foundation becomes the first sponsor of NSTF youth outreach programmes.
-The sponsorship is awarded as part of their flagship 50th Anniversary programme (The Golden Years), and would be extended
+Youth outreach sponsored: The Carl & Emily Fuchs Foundation becomes the first sponsor of NSTF youth outreach programmes.
+The sponsorship is awarded as part of their flagship 50th anniversary programme, and lasts up to 2020.

-Second White Paper: The NSTF organises DST consultations to review the existing White Paper and participates in the launch of DST’s new Science, Technology and Innovation White Paper.
+Second White Paper: The NSTF organises DSTI consultations to review the existing White Paper and participates in the launch of DSTI’s new STI White Paper.

-Awards celebrate 20 years: NSTF celebrates the 20th anniversary of the NSTF Awards that grew from 2 categories to 13, eventually recognising 15 winners every year.
-To celebrate the occasion, the first CEO of the NSTF, Dr Xolani Mkhwanazi is awarded the NSTF Ukhozi Award for an essential contribution to the NSTF and South Africa.
+Awards celebrate 20 years and first NSTF Ukhozi Award: NSTF celebrates the 20th anniversary of the NSTF Awards that grew from 2 categories to 13, eventually recognising 15 winners every year.
+To celebrate the occasion, the first CEO of the NSTF, Dr Xolani Mkhwanazi is awarded the NSTF Ukhozi Award for an essential contribution to the NSTF and SA.

 Innovation is rewarded: The National Intellectual Property Management Office (NIPMO) joins the NSTF Awards as category sponsor of the Innovation Award to a small, medium or micro enterprise (SMME).